 Creative Event Themes Cake Decorating Extravaganza

-At most parties, cake represents the grand final offering.
+At a cake decorating party, most cakes represent the grand final offering.
 Sometimes, even a surprise reveal.
 But what if the cake was the event itself?
 The activity at the center of the gathering?
 That’s precisely the idea behind cake decorating parties, a theme that fills the mouths of guests with praise–and sugar.
 Here’s how to throw one sweet cake-centric evening.

 Is There a Baker in the House?